Schroedingersdoraemon/dwm/README.md

     - current client goes fullscreen
 - hide vacant tags
     - prevents dwm from drawing tags with no clients
+- moveresize
+    - to resize current client with arrow keys
 - noborder
     - forgot to write, never mind
 - pertag